 The Name screen allows you to change the default name for the A/V receiver to a custom name of up to eight characters (including a blank space), selecting from letters, numbers, and nine different characters.
-Using the TV's remote, press ADJUST ▲ or ▼ to select each letter, then press ENTER to move to the next position.
+Using the HDTV receiver/controller 's remote, press ADJUST \blacktriangle or \checkmark to select each letter, then press ENTER to move to the next position.
 Press CANCEL to delete the current letter and move back one character position.
 When in the first position, the CANCEL button will return the name to the default name.